An Improved Bound for Weak Epsilon-Nets in the Plane

 \end{enumerate} \end{proposition}

-\begin{proof} The first part readily follows by the definition of a good edge.
+\begin{proof} The first part readily follows from the definition of a good edge.
 To see the second part, we consider the set $E_{bad}$ of all the bad edges that are spanned by the points of $P_K(\mu)$.
-To bound its cardinality, we represent $E_{bad}$ as the union of the following subsets: \begin{itemize} \item $E_1$ consists of all the bad edges $uv$ whose respective lines $L_{u,v}$ cross $pq$; see Figure \ref{Fig:Bad123} (left).
+To bound its cardinality, we represent $E_{bad}$ as the union of the following subsets: \begin{itemize} \item $E_1$ consists of all the bad edges $uv$ whose supporting lines $L_{u,v}$ cross the principal edge $pq$ of $K$; see Figure \ref{Fig:Bad123} (left).

 \item $E_2$ (resp., $E_3$) consists of all the bad edges $uv\in E_{bad}\setminus E_1$ for which there is a point $w\in P_K^+$ that lies in a cell $\mu'\in \Sigma_\tau\setminus\{\mu\}$ crossed by $pq$ to the right (resp., left) of $\mu\cap pq$, so that $w$ is separated by $L_{u,v}$ from $pq$.
 See Figure \ref{Fig:Bad123} (center and right).